Tuhao: Sociology and derived terms

 Tuhao jin (土豪金) means "tuhao gold" or "the gold of tuhao".

-On September 20, 2013, Apple Inc. launched a new champagne gold iPhone 5s.
-The official price for the golden version of the iPhone 5s was 5,288 yuan (US$862).
-But in China, the price of a golden iPhone 5s was above 8,800 yuan (US$1,435).
-It had become a must-have item for many Chinese and soon sold out in China, prompting huge reactions on the Chinese internet.
-The media nicknamed the iPhone's gold color as "tuhao jin", denoting the lavish, garish and excessive tastes of China's emerging extravagant "tuhaos".

 The phrase, "tuhao jin" was then widely used to make sarcastic remarks at gold-plated luxury cars, the opulent interior of a Chongqing school to, most recently, the golden exterior of the People's Daily office tower in Beijing.
 On the Chinese social network Weibo, one user mocked the building's golden exterior, exclaiming, "Wow!
 What a massive 'tuhao jin'..."

 The fact is that Chinese has always had derogatory terms for the rich and unsophisticated.
 "Tu" (the same tu from tuhao) was one.
 Tuhao is significant not because it is another such term, but because it is a parody of such terms, and the discourse of crass, status-driven consumption which underlies these.
 "Tuhao" indicates fusions of rustic roots with material ambition and gaudy expressions.
 However, in taking this to the "nth" degree, the term also evinces a new capacity for Chinese to laugh at themselves.
 Cultural sociologist Michael Griffiths stated, "for consumers in China's higher-tier cities (who have already been around this kind of crass materialism for a couple of decades now), tuhao represents a tongue-in cheek satire of China's breakneck pursuit of material affluence in the get-rich-quick era.
 It also heralds a future where face-driven materialism will be less obviously paramount in consumption."
 Related trends can be seen all over China's consumer economy today, not least in changes to the luxury sector.